 Most customers will stay with what they like if they know what is available.
 Since you have established trust with the customer, you can have the first shot of their business by telling them the related products and services you offer.
 When you upsell or cross-sell to a customer, you give them the convenience of staying with you and the flexibility to choose what they need.

-Keys for Successful Upselling and Cross-Selling in Sales
+Strategies for Successful Upselling and Cross-Selling in Sales

 Now that you know the importance of upselling, the question is how to implement a successful upselling strategy to grow your business.
 Upselling is a delicate matter, but if proper care is taken, you will find a great untapped market.
-Here are some keys to upselling:
+Here are some strategies to upselling: